Iowa 80: Food services

 Blimpie, Wendy's, Caribou Coffee, Dairy Queen, Orange Julius, Taco Bell, Einstein Bros.
 Bagels, and Pizza Hut.
 The Iowa 80 Kitchen has an extensive salad bar and provides 'home-cooked' meals.
 The Iowa 80 Kitchen serves 1 million cups of coffee and 90 tons of meat annually.
 The restaurant seats 350 patrons, and a banquet room expands the total capacity by 60.
+The stop does not serve alcohol, to discourage drunk driving.

+Iowa 80 Trucking Museum

+Opened in 2000, the Iowa 80 Trucking Museum showcases a collection of over 100 antique trucks, 304 pieces of petroliana and 24 gas pumps, many collected by the stop's founder, Bill Moon.
+A highlight of the collection is an 1903 Eldredge produced truck, believed to be one of the first trucks manufactured in the United States.
+The museum does not charge admission.

 Other facilities

 There are twenty-four private shower and toilet rooms (which may be requested at the fuel pump), a game room, and a Driver's Den Lounge.
 The lounge provides leather chairs and a fireplace for relaxing.
 Iowa 80 also features a business center with fax machines, logbooks & trip report forms and working stations, along with a small free gym.
 A 60-seat movie theater and an on-site barbershop are available.

 Facilities also include a dentist's office and a chiropractic clinic.
 The dentist usually arrives at around 9am; some of his patrons are local residents rather than truckers.
 In the Modern Marvels episode "Truck Stops" on the History Channel, the dentist states that he is sometimes the "truckers best friend" because he is providing treatment that is usually aimed at "taking them (the drivers) out of pain".
 According to the dentist interviewed for the episode, the dentist office in Iowa 80 is very beneficial because it provides a service to patients that might not otherwise get to visit a dentist due to the nomadic lifestyle that over-the-road truck drivers lead.
 The dentist's office in Iowa 80 accepts both private pay and most all of the major dental insurance plans offered to drivers by companies, making its services accessible to a much wider range of clients.

 Across the hall from the dentist is a recently added chiropractic clinic.
 Services include chiropractic adjustments and Department of Transportation physicals.